 Cost is also a crucial factor, especially for smaller nonprofits operating on tight budgets.
 BIGContacts CRM is one solution worth considering, offering a balance of functionality and affordability.
 Plus, with its forever free plan, it provides nonprofits with an accessible way to manage donor relationships without upfront costs.

-How much does a nonprofit CRM system cost?
+How much does a nonprofit CRM cost?

 FREE.
 All Features.
 FOREVER!